-It dates as far back as the 10th Century BC and as legends suggests.
-It was founded on the same place where the oracle of Delphi became reality.
+It dates as far back as the 10th Century BC and as legends suggest.
+It was founded in the same place where the oracle of Delphi became reality.

 During its highest popularity time, it is believed the population of Ephesus was over 250,000 making it one of the largest cities around the Mediterranean sea.